 Keep in mind that the end goal is to drive participation in your On the Table conversations – and all posts promoting On the Table should be messaged acordingly.
 How you do this can vary.
 You use personal stories featuring hosts explaining why they decided to host a conversation or a guest expressing why they are excited to participate.
 Infographics can show how easy it is to register.
 You can also provide tips from your host toolkit on how to lead a productive On the Table conversation.

 Images and videos will help drive engagement with your posts.
-Free online tools like Canva make it easy to create social media graphics for any platform.
+Free or low-cost online tools like Canva make it easy to create social media graphics for any platform.
 Videos can be highly produced or be filmed with your cell phone camera.
 The Silicon Valley Community Foundation is one of a number of organizations who have hosted Facebook Live conversations to answer questions from hosts in advance of On the Table conversations.